irmen/pyminiaudio/README.md

 - TODO: filters, waveform generators?

-*Requires Python 3.6 or newer.
+*Requires Python 3.10 or newer.
 Also works on pypy3 (because it uses cffi).*

+*The miniaudio C library version is 0.11.25.*

 Software license for these Python bindings, miniaudio and the decoders: MIT